aerospike-community/aspnet-aerospike-providers/README.md

 Name | Default | Description
 ---- | ------- | -----------
 host                              | localhost:3000 | HostName/Port combinations separated by commas.
-user      |                | User name for servers configured with authentication. password  |                | Password for servers configured with authentication. namespace | test           | Namespace to store session data. set       | test           | Set name to store session data. connectionTimeoutInMilliseconds   | 1000 | Max milliseconds allowed to make socket connection to an Aerospike server. operationTimeoutInMilliseconds    | 100  | Max milliseconds allowed to read or write session data. maxRetries                        | 1    | Max number of retries if read or write fails. sleepBetweenRetriesInMilliseconds | 10   | Milliseconds to sleep before attempting a retry. maxConnsPerNode                   | 300  | Max number of connections allowed per Aerospike server node. maxSocketIdleInSeconds            | 55   | Max seconds sockets are allowed to stay unused in connection pool. tendIntervalInMilliseconds        | 1000 | Milliseconds between cluster tend requests to determine cluster state. throwOnError                      | true | Throw exception on error.
-If false, the error can later be accessed by AerospikeSessionStateProvider.LastException
+user                              |       | User name for servers configured with authentication. password                          |       | Password for servers configured with authentication. namespace                         | test  | Namespace to store session data. set                               | test  | Set name to store session data. connectionTimeoutInMilliseconds   | 1000  | Max milliseconds allowed to make socket connection to an Aerospike server. operationTimeoutInMilliseconds    | 100   | Max milliseconds allowed to read or write session data. maxRetries                        | 1     | Max number of retries if read or write fails. sleepBetweenRetriesInMilliseconds | 10    | Milliseconds to sleep before attempting a retry. maxConnsPerNode                   | 300   | Max number of connections allowed per Aerospike server node. maxSocketIdleInSeconds            | 55    | Max seconds sockets are allowed to stay unused in connection pool. tendIntervalInMilliseconds        | 1000  | Milliseconds between cluster tend requests to determine cluster state. useUDF | false | Should server-side Lua user defined functions be used.
+By default, this provider uses a combination of Aerospike get and put commands when the session lock needs to be checked on writes.
+When useUDF is true, this provider uses a single Lua function call when the session lock needs to be checked on writes.